DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2024-03-27-understanding-trainee-withdrawals.md

 ### Summary of findings

-- Trainees in HPITT have a higher-than-expected withdrawal rate.
+- Trainees in HPITT have a higher-than-expected withdrawal rate

 - Most withdrawals from ITT happen in the first few months of the academic year (October, November and December).
-This date of withdrawal was largely the same regardless of ITT factor or demographics.
+This date of withdrawal was largely the same regardless of ITT factor or demographics

 ![A line graph showing weekly ITT withdrawals for the academic year 2022 to 2023.
 It shows a clear rise in withdrawals in the first three months for all cohorts gradually reducing in number until the end of the academic year](Weekly-ITT-withdrawals-for-academic-year-2022_23.png 'ITT withdrawals by date')

-- 'Another reason' accounts for over half of all reasons given and was given by all demographics.
+- 'Another reason' accounts for over half of all reasons given and was given by all demographics

-- Males have higher than expected withdrawal rates.
+- Males have higher than expected withdrawal rates

-- Older (36+) trainees withdraw more, but those who are 21-25 gave different reasons to other age groups.
+- Older (36+) trainees withdraw more, but those who are 21-25 gave different reasons to other age groups

-- Asian ethnicities have higher than expected withdrawals overall and by institution type (SCITT) and route (HPITT).
+- Asian ethnicities have higher than expected withdrawals overall and by institution type (SCITT) and route (HPITT)

-- Non-British TTs have higher than expected withdrawal rates for HPITT (route) and give different reasons to British trainees.
+- Non-British TTs have higher than expected withdrawal rates for HPITT (route) and give different reasons to British trainees

 - Trainees with a disability have higher withdrawal rates overall and by institution type (SCITT) and route (HPITT).
-They also give different reasons to those without a disability and 'does not want to become a teacher' is only 1.15% of the reasons given by those with a disability.
+They also give different reasons to those without a disability and 'does not want to become a teacher' is only 1.15% of the reasons given by those with a disability

 ## Next steps